lgreski/datasciencectacontent/markdown/pml-ghPagesSetup.md

 From the **Create a new repository** page, enter `practicalmachinelearning` as the repository name, and a description.
 Since all of the Github Pages content is public, there is no need to make this repository private if your account has private repositories enabled.

-Optionally, select R for `.gitignore`, initialize the repository with a README, and add a license, as illustrated below.
+Initialize the repository with a README.
+A README is required for Github to allow a branch to be created from the repository immediately upon initialization.
+Optionally, select R for `.gitignore.` and add a license, as illustrated below.
 Then press the `Create repository` button.

 <img src="./images/gh-pages02.png">